-In the coming weeks, Catholics will celebrate three important feast days.
-Pentecost, Corpus Christi and Trinity Sunday.
-Teaching Catholic Kids has creative ways your family can celebrate.
+Catholics will celebrate three important feast days in late spring: Pentecost, the coming of the Holy Spirit; Corpus Christi, the Body and Blood of Christ; and Trinity Sunday, three persons in one God.
+Teaching Catholic Kids has creative ways your family can celebrate, including activities, crafts and more.

 Shakespeare said, “A rose by any other name would smell as sweet.”
 Perhaps that’s true, but when it comes to Jesus’ mother, Catholics have many ways of addressing her.
 Names connect us to one another and to God.
 In the Book of Exodus, when Abraham first encounters God, he asks the Lord his name.
 The Lord responds, “I am who I am” (Ex 3:14).
 The Catechism of the Catholic Church reminds us that God revealed himself to us by making his name known (see No. 203).
 Likewise, the many names of Mary reveal her many aptitudes such as saint, helpmate and mother of us all.